factor/factor/README.md

 "tour" help
 ```

-Some demos that are included in the distribution to show off various features:
+Some demo's that are included in the distribution to show off various features:

 ```factor
 "demos" run